-Enterprise safety leadership members conduct ongoing reviews of regulatory changes and adapts safety policies, equipment, procedures and training as appropriate.
-Occupational Health promotes the health and safety of our caregivers through new hire pre-placement assessments, urine drug screenings, annual compliance, Tuberculosis testing, audiograms, and mandatory immunizations and flu vaccinations.
-We have a comprehensive safety reporting system through which we encourage caregivers to report all events, exposures and near-misses.
+The enterprise safety leadership team revises safety policies, equipment, procedures and training as appropriate based on regulatory changes and ongoing reviews of our performance.
+Occupational Health promotes the health and safety of our caregivers through new hire pre-placement assessments, urine drug screenings, annual compliance, Tuberculosis testing, audiograms and mandatory immunizations and flu vaccinations.

 Environmental Health and Safety (EHS) Data

-In 2018, caregivers in our ambulatory health and surgery centers experienced a slightly higher total recordable injury frequency than the 2017 ambulatory healthcare industry average, but significantly lower severity rates as measured by restricted duty or lost time cases.
+In 2019, caregivers in our ambulatory health and surgery centers experienced a slightly higher total recordable injury and medical treatment frequencies than the 2018 ambulatory healthcare industry average, but significantly lower severity rates as measured by restricted duty or lost time cases.

-As part of our commitment to caregiver safety, Cleveland Clinic has a comprehensive Bloodborne Pathogen Exposure (BBPE) program.
-Within Occupational Health, we have a BBPE Operations Committee comprised of BBPE Committees representing hospitals across the Enterprise that meets regularly to share metrics, best practices and continuous improvement initiatives.
-All new caregivers complete BBPE training as part of their onboarding process.
+Cleveland Clinic has a comprehensive Bloodborne Pathogen Exposure (BBPE) program and a BBPE Operations Committee, which is comprised of multiple BBPE Committees representing hospitals across the Enterprise.
+The committee meets regularly to share metrics, best practices and ideas for improving our program and performance.
+To reduce BBPE in the workplace, Cleveland Clinic:

 OSHA Recordable Injuries, Other Emphasis Programs

 Ergonomic principals support our caregivers in working as safely, comfortably, efficiently and effectively as possible.
 Ergonomic injuries in healthcare most commonly occur when individuals are handling patients, but also occur when individuals move objects and use equipment.
 Through our intranet, we provide caregivers with guidance and recommended products to help them correctly set up workstations, perform daily tasks and request help to accommodate a disability.
 Resources include: